240v To 12 Volt Converter

 1. Transformer-Based Converters:

 These converters use a transformer to reduce the AC voltage before rectification.
-The transformer employs electromagnetic induction to step down the voltage.
+Plus, the transformer employs electromagnetic induction to step down the voltage.
 A rectifier circuit then converts the reduced AC voltage to DC.
 These are typically efficient and reliable but can be bulky and heavier than other types.

-• Advantages: High efficiency, relatively robust, good for continuous loads.
+• Advantages: High efficiency, relatively dependable, good for continuous loads.

 • Disadvantages: Larger size and weight, less suitable for portable applications.